AP Explains: How Australians dump their prime ministers

 A petition signed by a majority of the Liberal Party's 85 lawmakers — at least 43 — is enough to trigger a party meeting to hold a leadership ballot.
 It's a secret ballot but the final numbers are made public.

 Turnbull headed off that process and gained the advantage of surprise by declaring his own job open to nominations on Tuesday.
 Few had been forewarned.
 Senior minister Peter Dutton was the only candidate nominated.
-Many were surprised that he only lost by 48 votes to 35 since he hadn't started canvassing support in earnest.
+Many were surprised that he only lost by a 48-35 vote since he hadn't started canvassing support in earnest.
 One of the 85 lawmakers entitled to vote was away on sick leave and another abstained.

 Dutton will now negotiate with his colleagues on what it will take to win their support, including policy changes and Cabinet promotions.